JessicaManning/xlfisk.io/Case_study135.md

 ### Tonal Design

 The goal for the major organ at a music school is that it be able to convincingly play many centuries-worth of music of many different compositional styles.
 Though Opus 135 does indeed “lean toward the French”, that is the 19th-century work of Aristide Cavaille-Cöll, its pipework is varied enough to cover organ literature from Sweelinck to Couperin to Bach to Messaien to Lauridsen with great authenticity.

+### Key Action

+Over many instruments and many decades, we have proven that mechanical action, which responds to the players touch, can be very successfully used in even large concert instruments.
+The use of the Kowalyshyn Servo-pneumatic Machine in these instruments means that even with 3 or 4 manuals coupled together, the action remains sensitive and light enough for even the quickest virtuoso playing.

+### Reliability, durability and ease of maintenance

+A recital organ in a conservatory setting must serve the demanding musical requirements of the faculty and students and must do so reliably.
+The Jacobs School of Music hosts the largest Organ program in the country.
+In an average week Op.
+135 will be played between 60-70 hours by over 40 organists.
+The layout of the organ reflects our recognition that pipework and components must be accessible for efficient tuning and maintenance.

+> Testamonial:
+>
+> "This organ is at the center of the department’s pedagogical and performance life.
+So much so that it is reserved for practice and recitals for 18 hours per day nearly everyday of the academic year.
+Reliability and artistic integrity were both goals of utmost importance in the commission of this magnificent instrument."
+>
+> -David Kazimir